hpi-schul-cloud/schulcloud-server/README.md

 ```

 ## How to name your branch

-1. Take the last part of the url of your Trello ticket (e.g. "8-setup-feather-js")
+## How to name your branch

+1. Take the Ticket Number from JIRA (ticketsystem.schul-cloud.org), e.g. SC-999
-2. Name the branch "yourname/trelloid" (e.g. "nico/8-setup-feather-js")
+2. Name the branch beginning with Ticket Number , e.g. SC-999: fantasy-problem
+3. Add (WIP), if it is still in progress

 ## Testing